The Librarian (franchise): The Librarians (2014–2018)

 The series was filmed in Portland, Oregon.
 On February 12, 2015, it was announced that the series had been renewed for a second ten-episode season.
 It premiered on November 1, 2015.
 In December 2015, it was announced that the series would be renewed for a third season.
 On January 24, 2017, TNT renewed the series for a fourth season.
-In March 2018, the series was cancelled for unknown reasons.
+In March 2018, the series was cancelled.

+The Librarians: The Next Chapter (2025–present)

+In May 2023, The CW ordered a spin-off series titled The Librarians: The Next Chapter, which was set to premiere in late 2024, airing on Thursdays right after Superman and Lois.
+On August 16, 2024, it was pulled from The CW lineup.
+On August 23, 2024, it was announced that TNT had picked up the series after being pulled from The CW schedule.
+The series premiered on May 25, 2025.

 Books

 The Adventures of the Librarian: Quest for the Spear

 A novelization of the first movie was adapted by Christopher Tracy as The Adventures of the Librarian: Quest for the Spear, which was published in 2004.

 The Librarians tie-in novels

 Three tie-in novels have been published, all written by Greg Cox: